lucasnordic/walkman-group-14/README.md

 ### Pages

-* Home: 1-3 sentences describing what the page displays and what a user can do
+* Pet Lovers: This page displays all the pet Lovers and their services.
+Here a user can also sort through all the different pet lovers depending on the services they give.

-* Shopping cart: ...
+* Profile: Here, pet owners, or lovers, can see all sorts of information of the sites users.
+A user can also change  anything related to their profile.

 ### Entity-Relationship (ER) Diagram